 Included in the calculation of Adjusted EBITDA are costs and income related to non-operating items, non-recurring items and/or strategic initiatives.
-These items relate primarily to costs incurred with respect to (i) legal and other expenses related to strategic initiatives; (ii) product development, and (ii) corporate marketing initiatives.
+For continuing operations, these items relate primarily to costs incurred with respect to (i) legal and other expenses related to strategic initiatives such as potential and executed acquisitions, dispositions and/or partnerships; (ii) product development and enhancements, (iii) corporate marketing initiatives, (iv) application integrations resulting from acquisitions, and (v) termination payments.